Import Vector Data

 #2.4.1 Merge Multi-line Logs

-Usage suggestion: Use regex to match the "start pattern" of the log.
-Before encountering the next "start pattern", all logs are aggregated into one log message and retain the newline character.
-To reduce mismatches, use a date-time format like yyyy-MM-dd HH:mm:ss
+Recommendation: Use regex to match the "start pattern" of a log.
+Before encountering the next "start pattern", aggregate all logs into one message and keep line breaks.
+To reduce mismatches, match a datetime format like yyyy-MM-dd HH:mm:ss at the start of a log line.

 transforms: